ing-bank/doing-cli/CONTRIBUTING.md

 - We use [pre-commit](https://pre-commit.com/).
 Setup using `pip install pre-commit` and then `pre-commit install`.
 - For development, use an editable install: `pip install -e .`
+- For publishing,
+  - Update the version on `src/doing/__init__.py` & commit
-- For publishing, use syntax: `git tag -a v0.1 -m "doing-cli v0.1" && git push origin v0.1`
+  - Tag and push a release using: `git tag -a v0.1 -m "doing-cli v0.1" && git push origin v0.1`
-  - Don't forget to update the version on `src/doing/__init__.py`.
+  - Draft a new release at https://github.com/ing-bank/doing-cli/releases
+  - The [publish pypi github action](https://github.com/ing-bank/doing-cli/blob/main/.github/workflows/publish_pypi.yml) will trigger when the release is published.

 ## Technical background